TigerYY/OpenAero/DOCS/prd/status-tracking/user-auth-en.md

 ## Overview

 ### Description
-Secure user authentication system with multi-factor authentication support and comprehensive user profile management for the OpenAero platform.
+Secure user authentication system with email/password authentication and comprehensive user profile management for the OpenAero platform.

 ### Business Value
 Enables secure access to the platform for all users, protects sensitive data, and provides the foundation for role-based access control and user management.